Contrastive distribution

 A contrastive distribution in linguistics is a relationship between two or more different elements which can appear in the same environment, but cause a change in meaning when one is substituted for another in that environment.
 A contrastive distribution is demonstrated with a minimal pair.

 Contrastive distribution is distinct from complementary distribution (where different elements appear in different environments and cannot be substituted for one another) and free variation (where different elements, particularly speech sounds, appear in the same environment and can be substituted without changing the meaning).

 Phonology

 In phonology, two sounds of a language are said to be in contrastive distribution if replacing one with the other in the same phonological environment results in a change in meaning.
 The existence of a contrastive distribution between two speech sound plays an important role in establishing that they belong to two separate phonemes in a given language.

-For example, in English, the speech sounds /[pʰ]/ and /[b̥]/ can both occur at the beginning of a word, as in the words pat and bat.
-Since /[pʰ]/ and /[b̥]/ both occur in the same phonological environment (i.e. at the beginning of a word) but change the meaning of the word they form, they are in contrastive distribution and therefore provide evidence for their belonging to separate phonemes.
+For example, in English, the speech sounds /[s]/ and /[z]/ can both occur at the beginning of a word, as in the words sip and zip.
+Since /[s]/ and /[z]/ both occur in the same phonological environment (i.e. at the beginning of a word) but change the meaning of the word they form, they are in contrastive distribution and therefore provide evidence for their belonging to separate phonemes.